deepskystacker/DSS/Installers/README.txt

 15. Remove Microsoft CGI+ dependency for loading jpeg and png images.

-16. FITS output files didn't contain number of images in the stack.
-Save this value using the NCOMBINE keyword in the FITS header, also report the number of images when loading FITS images.
+16. FITS output files didn't contain the number of images in the stack.
+Save this using FITS keyword NCOMBINE, also report the number of images when loading FITS images.

 17. Bug fix: Correct code for reading floating point FITS files (the value was incorrectly normalised - e.g. 256.0 was read back as 259.996).

+18. Bug fix: Value of FITS SOFTWARE keyword in output file truncated after first character.

 Welcome to DeepSkyStacker 5.1.3
 ===============================